 2011-12: Santini moved to Ann Arbor, Michigan to skate for the USA National Team Development Program’s U17 team and represented the USA in three international tournaments.
 In 55 games he scored 2 goals with 8 assists and had 69 penalty minutes.
 Santini had 1 assist in the two USHL playoff games against Dubuque.
 He had 2 assists in four games as the U17 team captured the 2011 Four Nations Tournament in Russia and 1 goal in five games as the USA finished second in the 2012 U17 World Hockey Challenge.
 The USA U17 team finished first in the 2012 Vlad Dzurilla U18 tournament and Santini skated in three games during that tournament.

 2012-13: Santini returned to Ann Arbor to skate for the NTDP’s U18 team and was part of the bronze medal-winning USA squad at the 2013 U18 World Junior Championship.
 He had 15 assists with 44 penalty minutes in 66 games for the NDTP U18 team during the year and was plus-eight with no points or penalty minutes in seven games at the WJC in Sochi, Russia.
 He was named the Best Defenseman of the U18 tournament by the IIHF Directorate.
 Santini also played in the 2012 CCM/USA Hockey All-American Prospects Game in Buffalo in September.
-He was ranked 47th amongst North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+He was ranked 47th amongst North American skaters in Central Scouting’s final rankings and was selected by New Jersey in the second round (42nd overall) in the 2013 NHL Draft.

 Santini is a smart, efficient defensive defenseman that will chew up large minutes throughout a contest.
 His four-way mobility allows him to stick with the play from end to end.
-Along with his 6’2, 207 pound frame and quality hockey sense, he can eliminate opposing forwards from the action.
+Using his large frame and quality hockey sense he can eliminate opposing forwards from the action.
 He excels in his own zone, displaying great awareness, patience, and responsibility on and off the puck.
-While his defensive skills are exemplary, his offensive skills are currently minimal at best.
+While his defensive skills are exemplary Santini has limited offensive skills.